Belocaulus angustipes (Heynemann, 1885) Black-velvet Leatherleaf

 In an Email of 8/17/2014 Daniel Barton, who resides in the Julington Creek area of far northwestern St. Johns County, reported that a Belocaulus was found climbing up the side of his house.
 Images of the specimen provided confirm the identification.
 This is believed to be the first record of the species from St. Johns County.
 Belocaulus specimen found

 During a field survey on 11/9/2014, a single Belocaulus angustipes was found in a grassy area immediately southwest of the intersection of Philips Highway and Baymeadows Road.
 The area where the slug was found is just east of the Florida East Coast Railway tracks that transverse the area. (number 14 on the map).
 Belocaulus specimen found

 During a field survey on 6/25/2015, a single Belocaulus angustipes was discovered crawling across a sidewalk on 13th Avenue South in Jacksonville Beach immediately adjacent to the Baptist Beaches Medical Center (1350 13th Ave South).
-Although this area had been periodically surveyed over the past fifteen years, this is the sole slug ever found in this area. (number 15 on the map).
-Belocaulus specimen found
+Although this area had been periodically surveyed over the past fifteen years, this is the sole slug ever found in this area.
+During a follow-up visit some three years later on 7/3/2018, an additional specimen was located under debris in the same general area thus confirming that a viable population is present (number 15 on the map).
+Belocaulus specimens found

 To the best of our knowledge, these discoveries represent the first time that this species has officially been recorded from northeast Florida.
 The species was originally described from Paraguay and first detected in the United States (Mobile AL, and New Orleans LA) in 1960 (Dundee and Watt, 1961).
 The species has been found in Florida since at least the early 1980's.